simoncaron/FakeDetector/README.md

 For more info and support please visit forum topic [PP-Script FakeDetector](http://nzbget.net/forum/viewtopic.php?f=8&t=1394).

-NOTE: This script requires Python to be installed on your system (tested only with Python 2.x; may not work with Python 3.x).
+NOTE: This script requires Python 3.x to be installed on your system (Python 2.x is deprecated and no longer supported).